Resources on the Web

 Oversees medical, mental health and group care homes, emergency medical services, and local jails.
 We check to see that people receiving care in these facilities are safe and receive appropriate care.

-Hospice of Wake County
+Transitions LifeCare (formerly called Hospice of Wake County)

 Located in Raleigh, N.C., it is the oldest, largest and most experienced hospice organization serving Wake, Durham, Johnston, Franklin, and Harnett counties.
 Compassionate end of life care.